Delectable Lemon Cookies get a boost of extra crunch from lemon Oreos! Pair these treats with a glass of cold milk for a sunny summertime snack.

 So yes.
 Chewy cookies with a crunch.
 It’s really the best of both worlds!

 First, chop up those lemon Oreos!
 They don’t need to be tiny.
 Just move the knife over them until they’re in bite sized pieces.

-For the cookie dough, you beat butter and sugar together, then add vanilla and lemon Jello pudding mix.
+For the cookie dough, you beat butter and sugar together, then add vanilla and INSTANT lemon Jello pudding mix.
 Eggs, flour, baking soda and salt bring the dough together.

 Next, fold in white chocolate morsels and chopped Oreos carefully.
 You want to avoid turning them into crumbs as you integrate the Oreo pieces in to the lemon cookie dough.

 Use a rounded spoon or cookie dough scoop to scoop the dough onto a prepared cookie sheet.
 Bake them for 10 -13 minutes.
 Cool them on the cookie sheet for a minute or two after they come out of the oven, then transfer them to a wire rack to finish cooling.

 Eat and enjoy!

 Storing lemon cookies